juanpabloaj/phoenix_docker_compose/README.md

 # phoenix_docker_compose

-Phoenix framerwork with postgres and postgis.
+Phoenix framework with postgres and postgis.